RustyRoboticsBV/Rusty.Pawns/README.md

 - `OrCondition`: is true if at least one referenced condition is true.
 - `XorCondition`: is true if exactly one referenced condition is true.
 - `NotCondition`: is true if the referenced condition is NOT true.

+A disabled component has the following effect:
+- Movement: no updates occur, and the displacement does not affect the pawn's position.
+- Modifier: no updates occur, and no actions are modified.
+- ActionProperties: are never used by their parent action.
+- Raycaster: the raycaster does not do any collision checking.
+- Trigger: the trigger never fires.
+- Effect: the effect is not invoked if its parent trigger fires.

 ## Drivers
 `Driver` classes are responsible for calling certain action methods at appropriate times (i.e. in response to player inputs or enemy AI logic).
 A `Driver` can only control one `Pawn`.